JeremySBrown/EFCore/README.md

         optionsBuilder.UseSqlServer(_configurationRoot["Data:ConnectionString"]);
     }
 ```
-Add a new JSON file named "appsettings.json" and add the following.
-Also add this to the appsettings.json file in the SimpleAspNetCore project.
+To add the  connection string need in `OnConfiguring` add a new `JSON` file named `appsettings.json` with:

 ```javascript
   "Data": {
     "ConnectionString": "Data Source=(localdb)\\MSSQLLocalDB;Initial Catalog=ChoreApp;Integrated Security=True;Connect Timeout=30;Encrypt=False;TrustServerCertificate=True;ApplicationIntent=ReadWrite;MultiSubnetFailover=False"
   }
 ```
+Also add this to the `appsettings.json` file in the `SimpleAspNetCore` project.

-Like the SimpleAspNetCore project our EF project will also need a Startup class.
-Add the class to the root of the project with the following code.
+Like the `SimpleAspNetCore` project our EF project will also need a Startup class.
+Add the class to the root of the project with:
 ```c#
     public class Startup
     {